drainpip/shaneis.me-v2/content/blog/gentle-onboarding/index.md

 This might seem a little too gentle to you.
 If you’re thinking that, my question is why?
 Although I can understand wanting them to close a bug on their first day, I’ve never liked introducing any sort of stress into our normal day-to-day work life.
 There’s no end in sight, and our work will never be done, let’s just relax a bit and maintain long-term relationships with our team rather than burn them out down to the nub so there’s nothing left but an empty seat because they came and worked for someone like me.

 Essentially that's it.
 Recalibrate your expectations, focus on the right things, increase your documentation, and you'll make it through this.

+***

+Edits:

+2021/10/07 - Added flip side of the coin about Tuckman's group development and how things can go much more slowly without help.